 Yeah, yeah.
 Well, yeah, good luck with that.
 I had a little bit of success with that.
 But the reality of it is the best way to help others is to just be an example of it.

 Yeah, I know.
 So that’s what I’m doing.
 And people are contacting me from all over the place saying that I love the episodes, they can relate to that.
 And that’s what, that’s why I love doing this is because I want to make a difference.
-I want to change but I don’t want to force change, or want to allow change to occur.
+I want to change but I don’t want to force change or want to allow change to occur.
 And it sounds like you do the same thing.
 So if somebody comes back to you after six years, you might not have contacted them for X amount of years.

-But the work that you did with them earlier, allows them to take their path, get to a point and then if there was a value in what you offered, which they obviously was, then what that allows him to do is say you know what, I’m ready for the next step and it’s okay that it took six You should, it should be quicker.
+But the work that you did with them earlier, allows them to take their path, get to a point, and then if there was a value in what you offered, which they obviously were, then what that allows him to do is say you know what, I’m ready for the next step and it’s okay that it took six You should, it should be quicker.
 And that would be better.
 But it’s okay that it took six years.
 And now, you know, JJ helped me with the next thing.

-And what I love about podcasts is that we get to share a piece of ourselves, we get to use it as a healing mechanism for ourselves, because that’s why I use it.
+And what I love about podcasts is that we get to share a piece of ourselves, we get to use it as a healing mechanism for ourselves because that’s why I use it.
 And we get to, you know, relate to other people, not just to ourselves anymore.
 Now I’m relating to everybody else.
 I’m making a difference.
 I’m helping people, and some of your episodes had really interesting headlines.
 And the best therapy for true healing is one of the episodes.
 Tell me about what is the best therapy for true healing, because that is an amazing thing.

 So the type of therapy is called EMDR eye movement desensitizing Reestablishment.
 So quickly, I’m gonna just go break down so people, whether you’re watching are listening understand when I talk about true healing.
 I have worked with therapists both as my clients as well as myself with therapists as well as training them and learning from them.
 And while I’m a big fan of therapy in general, I am not a fan of talk therapy only with no other tools.
-The reason is because our mind is divided into two sections conscious and subconscious.
+The reason is that our mind is divided into two sections conscious and subconscious.

 Someone might say, well, I’ve never been raped.
 I’ve never been shot.
 I’ve never been attacked.
 Those are definitely traumas for sure.
 But being yelled at can be a trauma.
 Having best starving and not having food can be a trauma, having a car break down in the middle of nowhere and being scared and hearing sounds and that’s traumatic.
-So I don’t want anyone to minimize when I talk about trauma, explain EMDR what it does.
+So I don’t want anyone to minimize when I talk about trauma, or explain EMDR, and what it does.

 And what EMDR was designed to do was designed to help trauma patients, mostly people with PTSD.
-Post Traumatic Stress Disorder and mostly people coming from war or from situations where they were having experiencing those kinds of very very high traumatic events.
+Post Traumatic Stress Disorder and mostly people coming from war or from situations where they were experiencing those kinds of very very high traumatic events.

-So imagine somebody coming back from war and had been shooting or being shot at okay so imagine if in case for anyone that has never heard of gunfire or had a gun fired at you or never fired a gun imagine a gunfire and then coming out of being in war where it’s fight or flight you’re gonna die every second and now you’re trying to integrate back into life and you hear a car backfire the backfire of that car sounds awful lot like a gunfire gunshot and so what’s gonna happen is that the trauma your brain, the nervous system has very it reacts, it’s in yourselves.
+So imagine somebody coming back from war and having been shot or being shot at okay so imagine if in case for anyone that has never heard of gunfire or had a gun fired at you or never fired a gun imagine gunfire and then coming out of being in war where it’s fight or flight you’re gonna die every second and now you’re trying to integrate back into life and you hear a car backfire the backfire of that car sounds awful lot like a gunfire gunshot and so what’s gonna happen is that the trauma your brain, the nervous system has very it reacts, it’s in yourselves.